-This pattern can be made more general by also considering queries of the form $\mathsf{not}(i:p)$ .
-Removing the restriction $\mathsf{kb}I = \emptyset$ we obtain a more powerful design pattern where the interface context can implement algorithms to decide which contexts to query on what.
-A more interesting possibility would be to allow a limited form of second-order bridge rules, so that other contexts can query $C_I$ and use the result to know which context to query on which symbol.
+This pattern can be made more general by also considering queries of the form not(i:p), but we will not discuss this general case here.

+Removing the restriction $\mathsf{kb}I = \emptyset$ we obtain a more powerful design pattern where the interface context is allowed to implement algorithms to decide which contexts to query on what.
+A more interesting possibility would be to allow a limited form of second-order bridge rules, so that other contexts can query $C_I$ and use the result to know which context to query on which relational symbol.
+This kind of approach has been tackled in [22], but the second-order notation therein is interpreted as an abbreviation for all its closed instances - thus solving the presentation problem, but not the practical one.
+On the other hand, higher-order variables in bridge rules are considered in the schematic contexts of [11], but within a more general setting where they are used as placeholders for contexts that are not known a priori and may change over time.

-This kind of approach has been tackled in [19], but the second-order notation therein is an abbreviation for all closed instances of a rule - solving the presentation problem, but not the practical one.
-Higher-order variables in bridge rules are considered in the schematic contexts of [11], but within a more general setting where they are used as placeholders for contexts that are not known apriori and may change over time.
-Our tentative proposal is to let bridge rules use higher-order variables that serve as predicate names or context identifiers (formally numbers, but in practice URLs), with a requirement that their first occurrence in the body of a rule must be positive and in an argument position.
-This would allow implementation of indirection-style techniques, with interface contexts serving as mediators indicating what queries to pose to which contexts.
+Our tentative proposal would be to allow higher-order variables in bridge rules, these variables being allowed to serve as predicate names or context identifiers (formally numbers, but in practice these could be URLs), with a requirement that their first occurrence in the body of a rule must be positive and in an argument position.
+This would allow the implementation of indirection-style techniques, with interface contexts serving as mediators indicating what queries to pose to which contexts.